Lattices generated by Chip Firing Game models: criteria and recognition algorithm: A necessary and sufficient condition for

 The lemma means that if $L$ is generated by a CFG then each meet irreducible of $L$ can be considered as a vertex of its support graph.
-It's an important point to set up a full chracterization for $L(CFG)$.
+It is an important point to set up a criterion for ${\rm L(CFG)}$.
 For better understanding, we give an example for this correspondence.
 The CFG which is defined on the support graph and the initial configuration shown in Figure \ref{fig:image38} and Figure \ref{fig:image39}

 generates the lattice represented in Figure \ref{fig:image16}.